Forecasting Characteristic 3D Poses of Human Actions: Architecture Details

 \section{Architecture Details}

-Figure \ref{fig:network} details our network specification from input (top) to heatmap output and pose sampling (bottom).
-For each linear layer, we provide the number of input and output channels in parentheses, for normalization layers the dimension to be normalized over, for dropout layers the dropout probability $p$, and for convolutions the number of input and output channels as well as kernel size (ks), stride (str), and padding (pad).
+Fig.~\ref{fig:network} details our network specification from input (left) to heatmap and offsets output (right).
+For each GRU layer, we provide the hidden dimension and number of layers in parentheses, for normalization layers the dimension to be normalized over, for dropout layers the dropout probability $p$, and for convolutions the number of input and output channels as well as kernel size (ks), stride (str), and padding (pad).
+We apply cross-entropy (CE) losses at a heatmap resolution of $8^3$ and at the final resolution of $16^3$; for the offsets prediction, we concatenate the offsets volume generated from the last input skeleton after 5 convolution blocks and supervise the final predictions with an $\ell_1$ loss.